 Halifax Investment ISA

 Halifax is a British bank operating as a trading division of Bank of Scotland, itself a wholly owned subsidiary of Lloyds Banking Group.
-It is the UK's largest provider of residential mortgages and savings accounts and came 5th overall in the British Bank Awards 2016.

 Choosing an Investment ISA